Miami University Logo

 Havighurst Center Programs

-The Havighurst Center for Russian and Post-Soviet Studies was established through an endowment from the late Walter Havighurst, a longtime Miami University English professor and author.
+The Havighurst Center for East European, Russian and Eurasian Studies was established through an endowment from the late Walter Havighurst, a longtime Miami University English professor and author.
 The center is interdisciplinary, with faculty associates in many departments throughout the University

 Center for American and World Cultures